 If you spend time on this it will be a major asset to your credit repair business.
 If you’re in another business, you’ll have to think about what I’m telling you and figure out who will benefit from giving you referrals.
 In credit repair it’s easy.
 Who needs creditworthy clients?
 Who needs clients that have a qualifying credit score to finance what they are selling?

 Real estate agents and brokers, mortgage professionals, bankers, solar salespeople, auto salespeople, and finance managers all need creditworthy clients.
 You might think of other industries where people might refer clients to you.
-Such as tax professionals, bookkeepers, insurance professionals to name a few.
+Such as tax professionals, bookkeepers, and insurance professionals to name a few.
 But people in those industries won’t necessarily benefit from referring people to you.
 It doesn’t mean that you shouldn’t ask them to do so.
 And teach them the magic key to getting a referral that I’ll reveal below.
 It just means that you should absolutely focus on the 1st group I listed above.

 Those people need you.
 They run into people nearly every day that cannot qualify for financing to buy what they sell.
 That’s lost advertising dollars, lost revenue, and lost commissions to them.
 What if you could get even just 20% of those people to become qualified buyers in the next 4 to 6 months?
 You could increase the income of that real estate agent, as an example, by 20% in the next year!
 You would be their hero.
 They would sing your praises to everyone that has a sub-qualifying credit score.
 They would also help you get more referral sources in their real estate office and turn you onto their mortgage partners as well.
 More on that below.